 Beginning in 2007, the study measured temperature, sediment and other parameters of water quality two years before a harvest on forestland that is home to non-fish bearing waters that flow into fish bearing waters.
 Then, for nine years after harvest, the study continued to measure the same factors related to water quality.
 Temperatures, specifically, were measured at the height of summer in July and August.

-The study found that while there was a small, temporary thermal pulse (averaging 1.2 degrees Celsius) immediately after timber harvest which occurred in 2008 & 2009, stream temperature never exceeded the 16 degrees Celsius threshold established by the Washington Department of Ecology for the most common temperature standard found on private forest lands.
-Temperature never exceeded 14.2 degrees Celsius – nearly 2 degrees Celsius below the temperature science agrees is needed for the survival of fish including salmon.
+The study found that while there was a small, temporary thermal pulse (averaging 1.8 degrees Centigrade) immediately after harvest, stream temperature never exceeded 14.1 degree C, well below the 16 degree C threshold established by the Washington Department of Ecology for the most common type of fish-use found on private forest lands.

-The study represented an extreme case for harvest than is common.
+The study represented a more extreme case for harvest than is common.
 Landowners rarely harvest an entire basin leaving only the buffers – strips of trees and other vegetation left adjacent to the streambanks for the purpose of mitigating the impacts of the harvest nearby – required under current rules.
-But such a harvest could happen within current rules, the study was designed to press against edge of that possibility.
+But such a harvest could happen within current rules, and so the study was designed to test the impact of that possibility.

 The study also focused on streams with bedrock stream beds, a type of lithology commonly referred to as “hardrock”.
 A similar study focusing on “softrock” streambeds is expected to produce similar results.